-- 2.7 Banks should maintain an additional discretionary capital buffer above the specified minimum requirements, as envisaged in regulation 38(8)(e)(vii) of the Regulations, to ensure that the execution of internal business objectives or the occurrence of adverse external environmental factors do not prevent banks from operating above the relevant minima.
-The PA will continue to monitor and assess the adequacy of this internal buffer against a bank's strategy, risk profile and levels of capital. - As is standard practice in most international jurisdictions and to ensure that no confusion exists in the market, banks are required to refrain from disclosing to the public their ICR (Pillar 2B) requirement that is based on a combination of various qualitative and quantitative factors that are not directly comparable across banks. - 2.9 Banks are required to publicly disclose their D-SIB capital add-on as part of their composition of regulatory capital disclosure.
+- 2.7 Banks are required to maintain an additional discretionary capital buffer above the specified minimum requirements, as envisaged in regulation 38(8)(e)(vii) of the Regulations, to ensure that the execution of internal business objectives or the occurrence of adverse external environmental factors do not prevent banks from operating above the relevant specified minima.
+The PA will continue to monitor and assess the adequacy of this internal buffer against a bank's strategy, risk profile and levels of capital. - 2.8 As is standard practice in most international jurisdictions and to ensure that no confusion is created in the market, banks are required to refrain from disclosing to the public their ICR (Pillar 2B) requirement that is based on a combination of various qualitative and quantitative factors that are not directly comparable across banks. - 2.9 Banks are required to publicly disclose their D-SIB capital add-on as part of their composition of regulatory capital disclosure.